Rmv-se-510/MovieRecommender_2.0_Fall24/README.md

     `pip install -r requirements.txt `

 ## Usage
+To run Flask backend:
 1. `cd Code/recommenderapp`
 2. `python3 app.py`

+To run React frontend:
+1. cd Code/frontend
+2. npm start

 ## Follow these steps to run our project on your system! 🔮
 1. Clone the project onto your system.
-2. Incluse an api_key.txt file with the api key for the movie API - Take a look at this link: (https://developer.themoviedb.org/reference/intro/getting-started).
+2. Incluse an api_key.txt file with the api key for the movie API and store it in a .env file on your computer - Take a look at this link: (https://developer.themoviedb.org/reference/intro/getting-started).
 3. Install the following packages:

    a. `pip install flask-sqlalchemy`